Sean-Ker/Sean-Ker/README.md

 ## 👋 Hi there, I'm Sean!

-I am a 2A math student at the [University of Waterloo](https://uwaterloo.ca/).
+I am a 3rd year applied math student at the [University of Waterloo](https://uwaterloo.ca/).

 I am interested in financial machine learning, data science and responsive web designs.